 The other thing most of our customers face is being at the far end of the bullwhip effect in the supply chain.
 For example, some of our customers make chemicals that go into plastics that go into making a part that goes to an assembly company…which then goes to a tier-one assembly company, which then goes to an automotive manufacturer, which then goes to the consumer.

 Whenever the economy changes—kind of like now—these companies get whipsawed back and forth to a much greater degree as consumer demand changes.
 That manifest as a lot of orders that are placed late or that are canceled or changed, which makes scheduling difficult and can also impact their yields.
 If I need 5,000 pounds of scrap to dial in a run of 500,000 pounds of plastic product, but now I’m only making 400,000 pounds, my yield drops from like 99% to 90%.

 Then the carriers, in particular the railroads, have to be closely monitored.
 We talked about the variability in rail transit times.
 So you’ve got a reduced workforce, variable performance from your carriers, frequent order changes from your customers, and a manufacturing facility that wants to do large manufacturing runs.

 Then, if the manufacturing facility goes down, there’s another huge problem.
 There are continuous manufacturing operations where disruptions result not in a few bad parts but in an entire line being down for hours or days.

-It sounds like there are a LOT of moving parts for your customers and I imagine the technology involved is critical to keeping things on track.
-Where do you see the biggest technology gaps in your industry?
+It sounds like there are a LOT of moving parts for your customers, and I imagine the technology involved is critical to keeping things on track.
+Where do you see the biggest transportation technology gaps?